Prospectus

 Assumed/Recommended prior knowledge

 Students should be familiar with fundamental concepts in molecular biology.
-Experience in programming is not required.
+Programming experience is useful, but not required.

 Description

-The course will cover the approaches, algorithms and practical aspects of bioinformatics for omics data analysis, with a particular focus on human health and disease.
+The course will cover the methods, algorithms and practical aspects of bioinformatics for omics data analysis, with a particular focus on human health and disease.
 The following topics will be covered:

-a) bioinformatics data resources (global data sharing for omics data)
+a) bioinformatics data resources (global and FAIR data sharing for omics data)

 b) computational analyses of genomic data (genome sequencing approaches, genome assembly, de novo sequencing, resequencing and variation analysis),

-c) computational analyses of transcriptome and proteome data (RNA-Seq and microarray analyses, RNOmics, pathway analysis, functional enrichment/over-representation and protein-protein interaction networks)
+c) computational analyses of RNA and protein data (RNA-Seq and microarray analyses, RNOmics, pathway analysis, functional enrichment/over-representation and protein-protein interaction networks)

-d) medical informatics (omics in rare and complex disease studies, principles and problems in managing and sharing patient data)
+d) medical informatics (computational analyses of omics data in rare and complex disease studies, principles and problems for managing and sharing patient data)

 Course objectives

-• understand the impact of the omics revolution on biomedical informatics research
+5. Explain the consequence and significance of the genomic revolution on biomedical research and human health

 Timetable